-We analyzed the audio produced.
-In Figure 3 (b) we show the frequency of occurrences of triads of thirds, in either increasing or decreasing order, across 10 executions.
+We also analyzed the audio produced.
+In Figure 3 (b) we show the frequency of occurrences of triads of thirds (in any order) across 10 executions.
 Random Walk refers to walking in our blocks with uniform probability to any direction (including jumping in the same cell), while Cooperative is the data with 10 real human users.
 Hence, as we can see, the presence of a human agent is essential in our system for the formation of arpeggios (which increase the sound quality), even though the user is not aware of how our system works, and is not actively trying to generate those structures.
-Additionally, even though Biased Random has a higher frequency of arpeggios, it did not have a higher tendency to be classified as music as our proposed system.
-In terms of power chords, we find a frequency of $24.3\%(\pm 8.9\%)$ in the real executions of Cooperative.
+Additionally, even though Biased Random has a higher frequency of arpeggios, it did not have a higher tendency to be classified as music than our proposed system.